lawrencesim/templatize-python/README.md

 ### Repeating Sections

-If the value bound to a section tag is an list (or function that evaluates to an list), the section will be repeated for as many items as exists in the list.
+If the value bound to a section tag is a list (or function that evaluates to an list), the section will be repeated for as many items as exists in the list.

 Within the context of the repeating section, the same tag is temporarily bound to the value of each item during each iteration.
 Thus the below section tag key and value key are the same for this list of flat values.